John Martin Scripps: Post-death coverage

 In May 1996, Tan Ooi Boon, a reporter from The Straits Times who covered Martin's case from start to finish, wrote a book on the case, titled Body Parts: A British Serial Killer in Singapore.
 He wrote the book in three months using material he had prepared for the newspaper.
 It mixed fictional narrative with fact and described how Martin disposed of his victims' bodies.

 In July 1996, the story of how Martin murdered Gerard Lowe, and the investigation that followed, was featured in an episode of the Singapore Crimewatch, which was shown on Television Corporation of Singapore's Channel 5 and Channel 8.
 In the episode, the real evidence of the case and actual photographs from the autopsy were shown, causing the series to be the first current affairs programme in Singapore to be given the PG (Parental Guidance) warning tag.
 Police justified their use of the photographs, saying that they wanted to "give an accurate account of the case to the public.".
 The story was also re-enacted in the last episode of the first season of MediaCorp TV's Channel 5 docu-drama True Files on 1 August 2002.
 The episode is currently viewable via meWATCH since 5 February 2016.

 On 31 January 1997, eight police officers who made significant contributions towards Martin's conviction were awarded commemorative plaques by the High Commissioner for Canada in Singapore, Barry Carin.

-On 26 April 2011,the Crime & Investigation Network (Asian TV channel) aired a documentary titled "The Garden City Butcher", which dramatized the events surrounding John Martins Scripps committing the murders in Singapore and Thailand, and his subsequent trial and execution.
+On 26 April 2011, an Asian channel Crime & Investigation Network aired a documentary titled "The Garden City Butcher", which dramatised the events surrounding John Martin Scripps committing the murders in Singapore and Thailand, and his subsequent trial and execution.
+John Martin Scripps was played by Darren Jacobs.